rupertford/melody/docs/installation.rst

    $ cd <melody_dir>
    $ python setup.py install --user

-If you would like to uninstall melody after installing using the setup.py script you can do so using pip.
-You may see a number of error messages but the installation should be succesful.
+If you would like to uninstall melody (after installing using the setup.py script) you can do so using pip.
+You may see a number of error messages but the installation should complete succesfully.
 ::

    $ pip uninstall melody